Aeris111/CS_song/README.md

 ## Notes on annotation guidelines

 - definition of spoken language
+  In casual and informal expressions, tends to be more dynamic
-- definition of English (words or Onomatopoeia?)
+- definition of English

 ## Organization of the data